-Drew Dickinson is in his second season as pitching coach on Brian O’Connor’s staff and comes to Charlottesville after eight years as the pitching coach at Illinois.
+Drew Dickinson enters his third season as pitching coach on Brian O’Connor’s staff in 2022 after eight years as the pitching coach at Illinois.

-Despite a shortened season in 2020, the Cavalier pitching staff already was making great strides under Dickinson’s leadership.
-Weekend starters Griff McGarry and Mike Vasil ranked both in the top 15 in the ACC in ERA and closer Stephen Schoch was tied for second in the league (8th in the NCAA) with five saves.
+Despite a shortened season in 2020, the Cavalier pitching staff already was quick to make strides under Dickinson’s leadership.
+Weekend starters McGarry and Vasil ranked both in the top 15 in the ACC in ERA and closer Stephen Schoch was tied for second in the league (8th in the NCAA) with five saves.
 As a staff, Virginia accumulated 199 strikeouts, tied for the 10th most in the NCAA.

 Dickinson helped the Illinois pitching staff to an unprecedented amount of success during his tenure.
 Under his guidance, the Illini established new school single-season records for ERA and strikeouts.
 Dickinson has coached two Big Ten Pitchers of the Year, 15 MLB Draft picks (including two first rounders) and four-All-Americans.
 The success on the mound helped Illinois win 60.3 percent of its games over the last six years (202-133-1), one of the Illini’s best runs ever.